haster312/away-digital-assignment/README.md

-# Project Name

-Welcome to the Project Name!
-This guide will help you get started with running the project using Docker.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your computer:

 - **Docker**: Docker is a platform that allows you to run applications in containers.
 You can download and install Docker from [Docker's official website](https://www.docker.com/get-started).